devth/devth.github.com/about.md

   distributed columnar data store for eBay which powers real-time analytics for seller tools

-I'm a huge proponent of using automation to make process more efficient and repeatable.
+I'm a huge proponent of using automation to make processes more efficient and repeatable.
 I build an open source chat bot called [yetibot](https://github.com/devth/yetibot) which we increasingly use for [ChatOps](http://devops.com/2014/07/16/chatops-communicating-speed-devops/) to